ethz-msrl/Workspace_eMNS/README.md

-# Code for the analysis and determination of the workspace of electromagnetic navigation systems
+# Analysis and determination of the workspace of electromagnetic navigation systems

 ## Description